“School is one of the most vital experiences

 Here at Servite, we are passionate about opening doors for all of our pupils, so that the possibilities they can imagine for themselves are limitless, regardless of their starting points.
 As such, we strive to provide a curriculum which:

-- is bespoke to the community in which our pupils live, both making the most of the resources and opportunities for learning and also addressing specific areas of need.
+- is bespoke to the community in which our pupils live, making the most of the resources and opportunities for learning and also addressing specific areas of need.

 - provides equity for all learners, including those from disadvantaged backgrounds or who have Special Educational Needs.
 The central message is simple: every learner matters and matters equally (UNESCO, 2017).